Topics Map > IT Operations > Customer Support and Policies

 There are two other important factors to consider.
 The first of those is speed.
 Hard drive speed is measured in RPMs (Revolutions Per Minute).
 Solid state hard drives (SSDs) are fairly common now and use solid state memory for storage, so there is no need for a measure of RPMs.
 These are the fastest, and the prices are dropping like crazy.
 From an end user perspective the hard drive speed shows in boot time, application launch time, and data copy rates.

 The final consideration is backup storage.
-It’s a good idea to have some type of external storage device (a flash drive or external hard drive) to store a copy of important data.
+It’s a good idea to have some type external drive (like a USB drive or external hard drive) or cloud storage solution to store a copy of important data.

 Most computers come with a graphics card that is built in (“on board,” “standard VGA,” or "standard hdmi").
 With the standard VGA or HDMI outputs, if you’re using a typical LCD monitor, doing word processing, browsing YouTube, or doing some basic video editing, things will look pretty good.
 A noticeable difference comes when the user starts to expect more to happen on the screen, whether that be running video games, displaying on an extremely large screen/monitor, or any other form of intensive video operation.
 The more of these operations a user expects to perform, the better their graphics card should be.

-For the average user, we recommend the default graphics card option, which may be standard VGA or standard HDMI.
+For the average user, we recommend the default graphics card option, which may be standard HDMI or DisplayPort (DP).

 Many students come in asking about what they should purchase in advance.
 Much like text books, this isn’t something that can be easily answered unless you know what the course instructor requires.
 The Engineering school has computer labs in place for typical student needs.
 Many of the course software packages are either free (see terpware.umd.edu) or covered under campus licensing agreements for all of our students.